ACON vs Berg

 Key takeaways

-- Single-user weight isn't directly comparable: ACON (no published single-user limit; ~300 lb recommended on most models, no limit on high-end models); Berg (varies by line; 600 kg is a static test, not a single-user figure).
+- Single-user weight isn't directly comparable: ACON (no published single-user limit; ACON recommends a limit of 300 lb); Berg (varies by line; 600 kg is a static test, not a single-user figure).

 - ACON publishes round, rectangle models; Berg's line-up varies by range and is best checked per model.